DLR-AMR/t8code_JOSS/paper.md

 Center.
 In \autoref{tab:t8code_runtimes}, [@holke_optimized_2021] we show that `t8code`'s ghost routine is exceptionally fast with proper scaling of up to 1.1 trillion mesh elements.
 Computing ghost layers around parallel domains is usually the most expensive of all mesh operations.
+To put these results into perspective, we conducted scaling tests on the terrabyte cluster [terrabyte.lrz.de] at Leibniz Computing Centre comparing the ghost layer creation runtimes of p4est and t8code.
+See \autoref{fig:t8code_runtimes} for the results.
+The p4est library has been established as one of the most performant meshing libraries [@BursteddeWilcoxGhattas11] specializing on adaptive quadrilateral and hexahedral meshes.
+Clearly, t8code shows near perfect scaling for tetrahedral meshes on par with p4est.
+The absolute runtime of t8code is around 1.5 times the runtime of p4est measured on a per ghost element basis.
+This is expected since the ghost layer algorithm is more complex and thus a bit less optimized due to the support of a wide range of element types.

 Furthermore, in a prototype code [@Dreyer2021] implementing a high-order discontinuous Galerkin method (DG) for advection-diffusion equations on dynamically adaptive hexahedral meshes we can report of a 12 times speed-up compared to non-AMR meshes with only an overall 15\% runtime contribution of `t8code`.
-In \autoref{fig:t8code_runtimes}
-we compare the runtimes over number of processes of the DG solver and the summed mesh operations done by t8code which are ghost computation, ghost data exchange, partitioning (load balancing), refinement and coarsening as well as balancing ensuring only a difference of one refinement level among element's face neighbors.
+In \autoref{fig:t8code_runtimes} we compare the runtimes over number of processes of the DG solver and the summed mesh operations done by t8code which are ghost computation, ghost data exchange, partitioning (load balancing), refinement and coarsening as well as balancing ensuring only a difference of one refinement level among element's face neighbors.
 From the graphs in \autoref{fig:t8code_runtimes} we clearly see that `t8code` only takes around 15\% to 20\% of overall runtime compared to the solver.

 +----------------+-------------------+--------------------+--------+
 | \# Process     | \# Elements       | \# Elem. / process |  Ghost |